Image Speak

 The image is of Bert Williams, first black star of vaudeville.

-Here her is as a caricature to please the masses.
-To make us more palatable to the masses tastebuds.
+Here is as a caricature to please the masses.
+To make us more palatable to their tastebuds.

 Facing Racism: Racial prejudice shaped Williams' career.
 Unlike many other blackface performers, Williams did not play for laughs at the expense of other African Americans or black culture.
 Instead, he based his humor on universal situations in which any members of his audience might find themselves.
 In the style of vaudeville, Williams performed in blackface makeup like his white counterparts.
 Blackface worked like a double mask for him.
 It emphasized the difference between Williams, his fellow vaudevillians, and his white audiences.